dustinpfister/blog_posts/_posts/canvas-example-a-planet-of-mine-clone.md

 ## 1 - The state machine for this clone of a planet of mine

-For this canvas example I went with using a basic state machine design that I worked out in a previous post.
+For this canvas example I went with using a basic state machine design that I worked out in a previous [post on canvas and state machines](/2020/01/28/canvas-example-state-machine/).
 I added a few changes though so this will not just be a copy and past type thing from that project.

 ```js
 var Machine = (function () {